How my Fermentation Hobby Helps Me as a Software Engineer

 Lessons from the Unknown:

-Here’s an important example to prove my point: last year I had to replicate a rice wine recipe across different locations.
-Unexpected variations in temperature, water, and even starter cultures produced unique results.
-That was something I’d never experienced before in years of homebrewing at my apartment.
+Here’s an example to prove my point: last year I had to replicate a rice wine recipe across different locations.
+Unexpected variations in temperature, water, and starter cultures produced unexpected results.
+I got three different results across three locations.
+This was something I’d never experienced before in years of homebrewing at my apartment.
 It could have ended up as a frustrating experience, but there were reasons to be optimistic.
-A case of missing yeast addition – because I’d run out of my regular brand – led to a brew with delightful aroma, where wild yeast strains created a fruity smell.
-The professional yeast of the type I regularly use would have fermented that away.
-In a different situation, I learned the usefulness of changing the ratio of rice mold to start ferment, as we were able to culture our own mold strain due to less-than-ideal weather conditions.
-These experiences were similar to my experience as a software engineer, where everyday brings surprise and a new opportunities for learning.
-My brewing hobby has made me appreciate the value of embracing the unknown, an important mindset to cultivate as a software engineer.
+A case of missing yeast addition – because I’d run out of my regular brand – led to a brew with delightful smell.
+Wild yeast strains from the air had been gentle with the carbohydrate breakdown, creating fruity smell.
+My regular, professional champagne yeast would have broken down the fruity smell right away.

 While most ferments make delicious and safe products, the potential for contamination or harmful bacteria requires great care and strict hygiene practices.
 Similarly, software security demands constant awareness of potential vulnerabilities and proactive measures to prevent data breaches and malicious attacks.
 My focus on maintaining a clean environment and identifying potential risks during fermentation translates into a heightened awareness of software security risks.
 I’ve become more proactive in implementing security measures, staying updated on vulnerabilities, and responding to potential threats, because I don’t want to experience ‘spoiled batch’.